Chris-AS1/restaurant-management-proj/frontend/README.md

 Templates of the env files have been provided, they should be filled out so that the program can utilize its variables.
 Following files should be changed: `environment.ts.sample, environment.prod.ts.sample`.

-`environment.prod.ts` will be automatically used when building for production with `pnpm prod`.